alex-cerlini/bmi_calculator/README.md

 	🚧  BMI Calculator 🚀 In Production on Play Store  🚧
 </h4>

+---

 ## Features

 - [x] Receive data from user and return BMI index.
 - [x] Return too BMI classification
-- [X] Ideal weight range button working
+- [x] Ideal weight range button working

+---

 ## Pre-Requisites

 Before start, make sure you have GIT and a code editor of your preference, like Visual Studio Code with Dart & Flutter plugin installed.

 Just Clone the repository<br/>